35K

 The village is a Sherpa settlement that has guesthouses for the trekkers.
 There is also a health clinic run by the Himalayan Rescue Association.
 It offers treatment for those suffering from altitude sickness.
 The aid post is also known for providing information on mountain-related illnesses to the trekkers and climbers.

 There are also helicopter pick-ups at Pheriche for the trekkers returning from the Everest Base Camp trek.
-They are flown directly to Kathmandu or via Lukla in such trips.
+They are flown directly to Kathmandu.
+Sometimes the flights go to Lukla.

-As you wait for your helicopter here, you can engage with the locals and learn more about their culture, traditions, and the area.
-You might also meet the trekkers heading to or returning from Everest Base Camp, among other trekking trails.
+You can engage with the locals while waiting for your helicopter here.
+Learn more about their culture, traditions and the area during the process.
+You might also meet the trekkers heading to or returning from Everest Base Camp and other trekking trails.
 A brief chat with them allows for mental preparedness for what to expect ahead.

 Everest Base Camp